puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 #### Testing

-Run the reaper in no-op mode and ensure that it is behaving as expected; use the hipchat_notifier to get clean reporting, or look at the AWS logs directly.
+Run the reaper in no-op mode and ensure that it is behaving as expected; use the slack_notifier to get clean reporting, or look at the AWS logs directly.
 To run the unit tests, install nose on your system and run `nose tests/lambdas/` from the root of this repository.